-- 1. Is the term 'trustworthiness' the best and only option in determining consumer trust in the gTLD environment as mentioned in the relevant WHOIS report(s)? - 2.
+- 1. Is the term 'trustworthiness' that was used in past documents the best and only option in determining consumer trust in the gTLD environment as mentioned in the relevant WHOIS report(s)? - 2.
 Is the increase in alternative identities (for example FB) an indication that the current use of gTLDs is not sufficiently advocating consumer trust? - 3.
-A key high priority gap in understanding the consumer trust environment is apparently the lack of sufficient data, as mentioned in the various WHOIS report(s).
+A key high priority gap in understanding the consumer trust environment is the lack of sufficient data, as mentioned in the various WHOIS report(s).
 Question: Are there new developments that need to be considered. - 4.
-Is the decline in awareness for some of the legacy gTLDs (.info, .org) an indication for changing pattern in consumer trust. - 5.
 Security and transparency play a major role in defining a trustful Internet environment.
-Did the current gTLD and WHOIS system achieve this. - 6.
-Are regulations like the European GDRP increasing consumer trust if major information is missing in the publicly available WHOIS.
+Did the current WHOIS system achieve this? - 5.
+Are regulations like the European GDPR increasing consumer trust if major information are missing in the publicly available WHOIS?

-3. Summary of Relevant Research
+1.2 Summary of Relevant Research